13 Places to Visit in Nairobi + First Visit Tips!

 3. Karen Blixen Museum Tour

 Seen the film Out of Africa?
-It’s hard to believe it came out back in 1985 but the autobiography written by Karen Blixen was published years earlier in 1937 and is a classic to read before coming to Kenya.
+It’s hard to believe it came out back in 1985.
+The original autobiography written by Karen Blixen was published years earlier in 1937 and is a classic to read before coming to Kenya.

 Set in the foothills of the Ngong, this is certainly one of the most unique places to see in Nairobi on a first visit.

-As you tour the property, it is fascinating to learn about the challenges she faced and how her life evolved.
+As you join a guided tour of the property which was her home, it is eye opening to learn about the challenges she faced, and how her life evolved.

-We visited Karen Blixen Museum around 4pm on a Sunday and it was pretty quiet with plenty of car parking space.
+🎒Our Tip: We visited around 4pm on a Sunday and it was pretty quiet with plenty of car parking space.

 4. Ngong Hills Safari Hike